 The City of Subiaco Council comprises twelve elected members.
 The Mayor represents the entire district and there are three councillors for each of the North, East and Central wards, and two councillors for the South ward.
 The Mayor and councillors are elected to their positions for a four year term.
 Councillors retire from office on a rotational basis, with half retiring every two years.

-In 2017, electors will vote for the Mayor and five councillors, as there is one vacancy in each of the north, central and south wards, and two vacancies in the east ward.
+In 2017, electors voted for the Mayor and five councillors, as there is one vacancy in each of the north, central and south wards, and two vacancies in the east ward.

 Voting method and count